fluffos/fluffos/docs/efun/system/trace_end.md

     Note: do not leave tracing enabled for too long or you will risk running out of memory.

+### ANALYSIS

+    To read and analyze the the json file,  open up Chrome's Developer Tools and under the Performance tab click the Load Profile icon to display the trace.

 ### SEE ALSO

     trace_start(3)